-Romania: Electricity supply is the priority in Romgaz’ long-term strategy26.
-May 2017. / SEE Energy News
+Romania: Electricity supply is the priority in Romgaz’ long-term strategy, SEE Energy News

 According to the Director of Energy Management Division at state-controlled natural gas producer Romgaz Bela Balasz, one of the priorities in the company’s strategy until 2025 is to increase electricity supply by increasing the efficiency of thermal power plant Iernut to 56 %.